 - a.
-The overall condition of the two culverts is satisfactory. - Repairs were made to the channel banks, inlet section ends, and outlet section ends in 2014.
-The undermining at the end sections was filled in and new natural boulder riprap was placed on the inlet section ends, and outlet section ends.
-Riprap appears undersized and has been redistributed somewhat by high flows. - c.
+The overall condition of the two culverts is satisfactory. - Improvements to the channel and culvert inlet/outlet areas are generally in good condition.
+Riprap appears undersized and has been redistributed somewhat by high flows on the downstream end. - c.
 The casting assembly on the manhole over the north culvert on the east side of Georgia is off-set on the concrete opening of the manhole top exposing soil when observed from below.
 The manhole is in the boulevard area and the soil around it appears to be stable.
 This was first noted in the 2007 inspection and was noted again during 2015 inspection. - d.
 Some small trees are growing around upstream and downstream ends of the culverts.